Jada and David Parrish

 These filters are pretty awesome though.
 If you want to try out any for yourself you can use the code JADAANDDAVID for 15% off the entire Prism Lens FX website.

-Creating a Retro 1970s Portrait Photo Shoot - Jada and David Parrish
+How To Create a Theatrical Portrait Photoshoot Using a Spotlight - Jada and David Parrish

 Other posts you might like!